Randy Gradishar: 1973 Heisman voting

 Randy was also academic All-American in 1973.
 According to scouts Gradishar was a linebacker who went out every day with his hard hat and lunch pail and got the job done.
 When naming Gradishar All-American Time stated he was the "best Big Ten linebacker in three years" Gradishar is a punishing tackler capable of penetrating any block, and, say the scouts, "he has that great pro quality—the ability to cover somebody else's mistake."
 Before entering the National Football League Gradishar played in the Hula Bowl and the Coaches' All-American game in 1974.

-While attending the Ohio State University, Randy joined the Delta Upsilon fraternity.
+While attending the Ohio State University, Gradishar joined the Delta Upsilon fraternity.

 College legacy

 Gradishar was inducted into the Ohio State Varsity O Hall of Fame in 1983.
-In 1987, he was induced into the Colorado Sports Hall of Fame.
+In 1987, he was inducted into the Colorado Sports Hall of Fame.
 Gradishar was elected to the GTE Academic Hall of Fame in 1992.
 Ohio State's director of athletics, Ed Weaver, said, "No more outstanding young man has participated in our athletic program."
 Gradishar was inducted into the College Football Hall of Fame in 1998.
 In 1999 Gradishar received the Dick Butkus Silver Anniversary Award recognizing his achievements 25 years after his graduation from Ohio State.
 He was selected to the Ohio State Football All-Century Team in 2000.

 The Ohio State end-of-season award for most outstanding linebacker is known as the Randy Gradishar Award.
-Recently named as the 8th best Ohio State player of all-time.
-Also made list of the Top 100 college football players of all-time.
-In 2000 was named to ABC Sports's All-Century team as an inside linebacker.
+Gradishar himself was named as the 8th best Ohio State player of all time.
+He also made the list of the top 100 college football players of all time.
+In 2000, he was named to ABC Sports's All-Century team as an inside linebacker.